RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 The model also offers surprisingly fast performance, delivering predictions in **under 0.2 seconds for 5332 datasets** using pure Python.
 In fact, it’s been benchmarked to run **up to 1.9× faster** than Scikit-learn’s implementation on **smaller datasets** just because of _numpy warmup time_, as shown in the [speedtest.md](./speedtest.md) file. **_However, performance significantly drops on larger datasets, where Scikit-learn's optimized implementation clearly outperforms the scratch-built model._**

+> One line summary: Predicts house rent in Dhaka using a fully scratch-built ML pipeline with zero external libraries.

 ## Table of Contents

 - [Engineering Against The Odds](#engineering-against-the-odds)